-A supply chain mindful of copy quality has two proofreading levels: first, the place where the article is written (the column or section), and finally, where it’s approved before it’s integrated to the paper (editor in chief or proofreaders).
-The most coherent scheme is the one that distributes proofreading between the section editors and their deputies.
+A production chain that is attentive to copy quality has two proofreading levels: firstly, the place where the article was written (the section or department) and then, the place where it is validated before going to print (editor in chief or editorial office).
+The most logical system is one that distributes proofreading among section editors and their deputies.

 PROOFREADING IS THE FINAL OPPORTUNITY TO ADD VALUE.

 Proofreading corrects any grammatical mistakes and typos, rectifies any areas of confusion or pleonasms, rewrites awkward passages, makes sure capital letters are used consistently, etc. For example: “Mark Pesos solves (not solve) his financial problems while his secretary makes up for the lack of tea (and not lacking…) by drinking beer.
 The banker is supposed (meant to) convince the shareholders but they have too much sense to repeat the errors of the past (just repeat rather than “repeat once again”, which would be a pleonasm), etc.